 Looking nice and being comfortable are two different things.
 Thankfully, the G70 is both.
 The front seats offer great support with a wide range of seat adjustments, making them very comfortable for the short trip or the long haul.
 The back seats are not bad, but room, especially leg room, is in short supply, making it a tight squeeze for adults.

-When it comes to practicality, the G70 lags behind when compared to others in this class.
+When it comes to practicality, however, the G70 lags behind when compared to others in this class.
 Trunk space is limited to just 10.5 cubic feet, although more room can be had by folding down the rear seats.
 At least the trunk opening is large, making it easy to load.
-Back in the cabin, there is nice cubby storage compartment in the center console – perfect for cell phone storage and charging.
+Back in the cabin, there is a cubby storage compartment in the center console – perfect for cell phone storage and charging.

 Genesis knows to be successful in the luxury car market, they must have a good entry point to their product line.
 The G70 sedan is just that, as it shows it is a great way to enter the luxury car market as well as get acquainted with the brand.
 And when put up against its rivals, the G70 easily holds its own – and might even surpass a few of them.